 Mitigating the Risks of High Leverage Trading

-In order to trade with high leverage, traders must carefully weigh the potential rewards against the inherent risks to determine if high leverage aligns with their financial goals and risk tolerance.
+To trade with high leverage, you must carefully weigh the potential rewards against the inherent risks to determine whether high leverage aligns with your financial goals and risk tolerance.
 Mitigating potential losses is also crucial.

 One of the most effective ways to lessen risk is by utilising negative balance protection, a feature offered by many brokers.
 This ensures that traders cannot lose more than their account balance, preventing them from falling into debt.